Skip to Content

 "What's wrong with her?"
 Eric asked Sturgess.

 Tamara was gesturing to someone; Nikki turned to see who.
-It was
+It was a uniformed security guard.

 "No," she said.
 "No, I'm sorry I hit you, Jurgen."

 Sturgess's eyebrows went up.
 "How did you know my name?"

 How the hell did she know his name or Eric's?